-For the academic session of 2017/18 there were 5 complaints received from students that included an element of alleged research misconduct, in respect of duty of care/supervisory support, although research misconduct was not the primary element of the complaint.
-These were considered at the formal Faculty and case review stages of the University's Students Complaints Procedure.
-One of these cases was upheld; two were not upheld; one was not investigated further due to lack of evidence; one is still under investigation.
+For the academic session of 2018/19 there was one complaint received from a student that included an element of alleged research misconduct, in respect of duty of care/supervisory support, although research misconduct was not the primary element of the complaint.
+This was considered at the formal Faculty review stage of the University's Students Complaints Procedure, and was upheld.